benjamindkilleen/IPCAI-language-digital-twin/README.md

 # IPCAI-language-digital-twin
 Code and data for our paper, "Intelligent Control of Robotic X-ray Devices using a Language-promptable Digital Twin," to be presented at the international conference on Information Processing in Computer Assisted Interventions (IPCAI) 2025.
+A preprint is available [on arXiv](https://arxiv.org/abs/2412.08020).

 ## Cadaver Dataset